Art is never finished,

 "

-Hand-carved, hollowed tree log, fabric, crystals, handles, acrylic.
-Titled "Simpuvium" which is the ancient Roman word for sacrificial bowl, which was used in ancient temple rituals to collect the blood of sacrificed animals, before this ritual was replaced by the Christian Mass.
-This piece represents the female as a sacred sacrificial vessel which brings life into the World/Temple...life brought in as opposed to death.
+Hand-carved log, fabric, crystals, acrylic.
+"Simpuvium" an ancient Roman word for a sacrificial bowl in temple rituals holding the blood of sacrificed animals, before the Christian Mass replaced it.
+This sculpture represents women as sacred sacrificial vessels bringing life into the World/Temple as opposed to death.

-Hand-carved, hollowed tree log, fabric, crystals, handles, acrylic.
-Titled "Simpuvium" which is the ancient Roman word for sacrificial bowl, which was used in ancient temple rituals to collect the blood of sacrificed animals, before this ritual was replaced by the Christian Mass.
-This piece represents the female as a sacred sacrificial vessel which brings life into the World/Temple...life brought in as opposed to death.
+Hand-carved log, fabric, crystals, acrylic.
+"Simpuvium" an ancient Roman word for a sacrificial bowl in temple rituals holding the blood of sacrificed animals, before the Christian Mass replaced it.
+This sculpture represents women as sacred sacrificial vessels bringing life into the World/Temple as opposed to death.

-Hand-carved black Inverness stone on lacquer wood base 18"h x 10"w x 8"d Exhibited at Pennsylvania Academy of Fine Art student gallery in 2012, winning an Honorable Mention.
-Exhibited at Village Artworks Gallery in Lahaska, Bucks County in 2014.
+Hand-carved black Inverness stone on lacquer wood base 18"h x 10"w x 8"d Exhibited at The Pennsylvania Academy of The Fine Arts Gallery winning an Honorable Mention.
+Exhibited at Village Artworks Gallery in Lahaska, PA.

-Hand-carved black Inverness stone on lacquer wood base 18"h x 10"w x 8"d Exhibited at Pennsylvania Academy of Fine Art student gallery in 2012, winning an Honorable Mention.
-Exhibited at Village Artworks Gallery in Lahaska, Bucks County in 2014.
+Hand-carved black Inverness stone on lacquer wood base 18"h x 10"w x 8"d Exhibited at The Pennsylvania Academy of The Fine Arts Gallery winning an Honorable Mention.
+Exhibited at Village Artworks Gallery in Lahaska, PA.

-Hand-carved Alabaster / front aerial 12"w x 15"d x 8"h.
-This was inspired by the inscription above the Delphi Oracle which inspired Freud to pioneer the field of psychiatry.
-Exhibited at Village Artworks Gallery in Lahaska, Bucks County, in 2014.
+Hand-carved Alabaster, 12"w x 15"d x 8"h.
+Inspired by the inscription above the Delphi Oracle which inspired Freud to pioneer the field of psychiatry.
+Exhibited at Village Artworks Gallery in Lahaska, PA.

-Hand-carved Alabaster / front aerial 12"w x 15"d x 8"h.
-This was inspired by the inscription above the Delphi Oracle which inspired Freud to pioneer the field of psychiatry.
-Exhibited at Village Artworks Gallery in Lahaska, Bucks County, in 2014.
+Hand-carved Alabaster, 12"w x 15"d x 8"h.
+Inspired by the inscription above the Delphi Oracle which inspired Freud to pioneer the field of psychiatry.
+Exhibited at Village Artworks Gallery in Lahaska, PA.

-Hand-carved Limestone 2'w x 1'd x 10"h / 3 quarter right aerial view.
+Hand-carved Limestone 2'w x 1'd x 10"h, 3 qtr aerial view.
 Inspired by the many attempts at world peace.
-The smaller broken wishbones represent the unsuccessful attempts & the largest one represents the most recent attempt & hope for eventual peace.
-Exhibited in the Penna Academy of Fine Arts Student Gallery in 2015 & in the 2015 New Hope Arts Sculpture Show.
+The smaller broken wishbones represent unsuccessful attempts & the largest one represents hope for eventual peace.
+Exhibited at The Pennsylvania Academy of The Fine Arts Gallery & in the New Hope Arts Sculpture Show.
+Installed 2019-2021 in the Bucks County Community College Sculpture Walk.
+2022-Permanent this sculpture now a sculpture in their permanent collection.

-Hand-carved Limestone 2'w x 1'd x 10"h / 3 quarter right aerial view.
+Hand-carved Limestone 2'w x 1'd x 10"h, front aerial view.
 Inspired by the many attempts at world peace.
-The smaller broken wishbones represent the unsuccessful attempts & the largest one represents the most recent attempt & hope for eventual peace.
-Exhibited in the Penna Academy of Fine Arts Student Gallery in 2015 & in the 2015 New Hope Arts Sculpture Show.
+The smaller broken wishbones represent unsuccessful attempts & the largest one represents hope for eventual peace.
+Exhibited at The Pennsylvania Academy of The Fine Arts Gallery & in the New Hope Arts Sculpture Show.
+Installed 2019-2021 in the Bucks County Community College Sculpture Walk.
+2022-Permanent this sculpture now a sculpture in their permanent collection.

 Title placque created for limestone sculpture installation at Bucks County Community College's Sculpture Walk & now in their permanent collection.